100 Days Before the Command

 In order to get Gorki Studios to provide funding for the film, Erkenov and writers Yuri Polyakov and Vladimir Golodov provided the studio with two fake scripts in addition to the real one.
 The Soviet government censored the film and banned its export.
 It was not screened outside of the country until the Berlin International Film Festival in 1994 after Erkenov founded his own sales company.

 Synopsis

-The film lays bare the cruelties inflicted on young Red Army recruits by their superiors at a training camp in Central Russia.
+The film exposes the humiliations and cruelties inflicted on young conscripts in the Soviet Red Army by their military superiors at a training camp in Central Russia.
+There are several detailed accounts of disturbing incidents; including a superior officer urinating on a sleeping conscript, another dumps a bowl of hot soup on a young soldier at mess.
 The film has no narrative structure and rather than telling a story uses vignettes with minimal dialogue to expose the conditions in which Soviet army recruits lived.
 The film explores themes of homoeroticism.